dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/MultiselectList.md

+﻿## MultiselectList

-﻿The element to accept multiple selections input from a set of options shown in a dropdown menu.
+The element to accept multiple selections input from a set of options shown in a dropdown menu.

 [inset]